konfig-dev/konfig-demo-docs/demos/getting-started.md

 contains a `python` snippet and a `::button` then clicking the button will run the Python code.

-1. Search for a code snippet with `python` language syntax highlighting
-2. Run the Python code then a `::button` is clicked

 The demo should render a section that looks like:

 :::form